tpaau-17DB/glitch-effect/README.md

 ./cleanup.sh
 ```

 After installation, copy the configuration file from the repository to `~/.config/glitch-effect/`.
 This step is not required, but recommended as the program falls back to the default,
 built-in configuration if needed.

-Run `copy-config.sh` to automatically copy the config files to the target directory.
+Run `copy-config.sh` to automatically copy all the config files to `~/.config/glitch-effect/`.
 ```
 ./copy-config.sh
 ```